Al Washington (coach): Ohio State

 Washington was hired by Ohio State on January 7, 2019, to be the new linebackers coach.

 Notre Dame

-On January 16, 2022, he was hired by Notre Dame to be the new defensive run game coordinator and defensive line coach.
-He replaces Mike Elston, who left for the defensive line job at his alma mater, Michigan.
+On January 16, 2022, he was hired by Notre Dame to be the new defensive line coach and defensive run game coordinator, replacing Mike Elston, who left for the defensive line job at Michigan.

+Miami Dolphins

+In 2026, Washington switched to linebackers coach, replacing Max Bullough.
+However, before the season's start, on February 13, 2026, he was hired away to the Miami Dolphins to serve as the team's linebackers coach under new head coach Jeff Hafley.

 Personal life

 Al Washington and his wife Melissa have one son named Michael and a daughter, Audrey.